nils-braun/b2luigi/docs/index.rst

    `github.com/belle2/b2luigi <https://github.com/belle2/b2luigi>`_.

    This documentation is still built from the original repository by Nils Braun and thus likely out of date.
-In the future the documentation will likely be published under `b2luigi.belle2.org <https://b2luigi.belle2.org>`_.
+The new documentation is published under `b2luigi.belle2.org <https://b2luigi.belle2.org>`_.